awsdocs/aws-net-developer-guide/doc_source/creds-assign.md

 The AWS SDK for \.NET searches for credentials in a certain order and uses the first available set for the current application\.

-**Note**
-The information in this topic regarding profile and credential precedence is centered around \.NET Core and ASP\.NET Core, and is different from similar information for \.NET Framework\.
-In addition, information about specifying profiles using \.NET Framework mechanisms such as `App.config` and `Web.config` doesn't apply to \.NET Core and so isn't present\.
-If you're looking for \.NET Framework information, see [version 3](../../v3/developer-guide/net-dg-config-creds.html#creds-assign) of the guide instead\.

 **Credential search order**

 1. Credentials that are explicitly set on the AWS service client, as described in [Accessing credentials and profiles in an application](creds-locate.md)\.